Multivariable CLT for critical points: Proof of Proposition

 \section{Proof of Proposition \ref{p:prop}}

-We use a time-scaling argument to ensure that $ \Var( X'(t)) = -r''(0) = \I_d $.
-Let $B$ be a Borel set of $\R^d$ and let $N(u,B)$ be, as above, the number of points included in $B$ such that $ X'(t) =u $.
-By use of the triangular inequality, we see that it suffices to establish the finiteness of the second moment for a sufficient small set $B$.
-Thus, we can assume that $t$ is sufficiently small.
-Our main tool is the Kac-Rice formula of order 2 which requires the distribution of $(X'(s),X'(t))$ to be N.D. for all $ s,t \in B$ $s\neq t$. this will be proved later on in \eqref{e:density}.
-Then \cite{aal}
+Let $B$ be a Borel set of $\R^d$ and let $N(v,B)$ be as in \eqref{a:1}.
+By use of the triangle inequality, we see that it suffices to establish the finiteness of the second moment for a sufficient small set $B$ and that we can limit our attention to the case where $B$ is the ball $B_r$ with center $0$ and radius $r$ with $r$ sufficiently small.
+Our main tool is the order-$2$ Kac-Rice formula which requires the distribution of $(X'(s),X'(t))$ to be N.D. for all $ s,t \in B_r$, $s\neq t$.
+This will be proved later on in \eqref{e:density}.
+Then, using \cite[Th.4]{aal}, we have